phopper-pivotal/PCF-Workshop-Carfax/labs/lab07_spring_data_rest/README.md

 # Spring Data REST

-## part 1: we need Spring Boot's starter for Data REST
+## we need Spring Boot's starter for Data REST
 1. navigate to your project from lab 4
 2. open the `pom.xml` from lab 4
 3. add the following dependency